lRennan/to-do-list/README.md

 1. Type a task in the input field and click "Add" to add it to the list.
 2. To remove a task, click the "Remove" button next to it.
 A confirmation will appear before deletion.

-## Contributing
-Contributions are welcome!
-If you have any improvements or features to add, feel free to submit a pull request.
-Please ensure your code adheres to the existing style and structure.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to explore, modify, and share this project!